patrickfatrick/marky-marked/README.md

 $npm test
 ```

 You may need to install the karma and its plugins globally if you don't already have them.
+You can also test in other browsers by adding them to karma.conf.js.
+Chrome and Safari launchers are plugged but not included in the list of browsers by default.

 ## What's the plan?